 The Effects Of Content Marketing

-According to Neil Patel, text ranks better than any form of content on Google.
+Even though the written word is not the only way of utilizing content marketing, according to Neil Patel, text ranks better than any form of content on Google.

 But does content marketing bring results immediately?